Red-faced Warbler

 • Trend: Decreasing

 The Red-faced Warbler is one of only two North American warblers with red plumage; the other is the Painted Redstart, another species of the Mexican border.
-The Red-faced has colorful plumage year-round, and both sexes look alike, although males are generally brighter than females.
+The Red-faced Warbler keeps its vivid red facial plumage year-round, and both sexes look alike, although males are generally brighter than females.

 Who's Your Daddy?

 During breeding season, pairs of Red-faced Warblers maintain an all-purpose territory where both male and female feed.
-The male establishes, defends, and advertises the territory; the female also defends the territory against other females.
+The male establishes, defends, and advertises the territory, and the female also defends the territory against other females.

-Although this species appears to be typically monogamous (a single pair maintains and defends a territory), the birds engage in high rates of “extra-pair” activity.
+Although this species appears to be typically monogamous (a single pair maintains and defends a territory), it engages in high rates of “extra-pair” activity.
 Neighboring males often sneak onto established territories to copulate with females of other pairs, and females occasionally leave their territory seeking other males.
 In fact, almost three-quarters of nests contain a young bird fathered by a male other than the territory owner.

 Saving the Sky Islands

-Like other neotropical migrants of the American Southwest, including Elf Owl and Lucy's Warbler, the Red-faced Warbler benefits from habitat conservation and restoration on both sides of the U.S. and Mexican border.
-Conservation of the Red-faced Warbler's “sky island” breeding habitat, as well as stopover and wintering areas, is needed to keep this bird's populations intact.
+Like other neotropical migrants of the American Southwest such as the Elf Owl and Lucy's Warbler, the Red-faced Warbler would benefit from habitat conservation and restoration on both sides of the U.S. and Mexican border.
+Conservation of the Red-faced Warbler's “sky island” breeding habitat, as well as stopover and wintering areas, is necessary to keep this bird's populations intact.

 More Birds Like This